 Pervasive Developmental Disorder Treatment: An Overview

-Before you make decisions on your child's treatment, it's best to gather information about the options available.
+While there is no known cure for pervasive developmental disorder, one thing most professionals agree on is that early treatment is important; another is that most individuals with the condition respond well to highly structured, specialized programs.Before you make decisions on your child's treatment for pervasive developmental disorder, it's best to gather information about the options available.
 Learn as much as you can, look at all the options, and make your decision based on your child's needs.
-You may want to visit public schools in your area to see the type of program they offer to special-needs children.
+You may want to visit public schools in your area to see the type of program they offer for special-needs children.

-Pervasive developmental disorder treatment can include:
+Options to treat pervasive developmental disorder can include:

 - Therapy